 This bill amends current law to allow individuals licensed or certified by the State Board of Social Work Examiners to earn up to four hours of continuing education credit by volunteering as a poll worker during State primary or general election days.
-Specifically, volunteers will receive two credits for each election they participate in, with a maximum of four credits allowed per renewal period.
-The bill also establishes recordkeeping requirements, stating that volunteers must maintain proof of their service through a certified letter from the relevant local government or in another manner determined by the board.
+Specifically, the bill stipulates that volunteers will receive two credits for each election they serve, with a maximum of four credits allowed per renewal period.
+To ensure proper recordkeeping, volunteers must maintain proof of their service, which can be documented through a certified letter from the relevant local government or in another manner determined by the board.

-Additionally, the bill clarifies that volunteering as a poll worker is not mandatory; rather, the credits earned through this service are an optional way for social workers to meet their continuing education requirements.
-The new provisions aim to encourage civic engagement among social workers while ensuring they remain compliant with their professional development obligations.
-The act will take effect immediately and apply to licensure and certification renewals issued after its enactment.
+Additionally, the bill clarifies that participation as a poll worker is not mandatory; rather, the credits earned through this volunteer work are an optional way for social workers to meet their continuing education requirements.
+The new provisions include definitions for "day of a State primary" and "Election day," ensuring clarity in the application of the law.
+The act is set to take effect immediately and will apply to licensure and certification renewals issued after its enactment.

 Statutes affected: Introduced: 45:15BB-11.1